isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Issue a diagnostic for any constructor of a non-trivially-constructible type that does not initialize all member variables.
 To fix: Write a data member initializer, or mention it in the member initializer list.
 * Issue a diagnostic when constructing an object of a trivially constructible type without `()` or `{}` to initialize its members.
 To fix: Add `()` or `{}`.

-### <a name="Pro-type-unions"></a>Type.7: Avoid accessing members of raw unions.
-Prefer `variant` instead.

-##### Reason

-Reading from a union member assumes that member was the last one written, and writing to a union member assumes another member with a nontrivial destructor had its destructor called.
-This is fragile because it cannot generally be enforced to be safe in the language and so relies on programmer discipline to get it right.

-##### Example

-    union U { int i; double d; };

-    U u;
-    u.i = 42;
-    use(u.d); // BAD, undefined

-    variant<int, double> u;
-    u = 42; // u now contains int
-    use(u.get<int>()); // ok
-    use(u.get<double>()); // throws ??? update this when standardization finalizes the variant design

-Note that just copying a union is not type-unsafe, so safe code can pass a union from one piece of unsafe code to another.

-##### Enforcement

-* Issue a diagnostic for accessing a member of a union.
-To fix: Use a `variant` instead.

-### <a name="Pro-type-varargs"></a>Type.8: Avoid reading from varargs or passing vararg arguments.
-Prefer variadic template parameters instead.

-##### Reason

-Reading from a vararg assumes that the correct type was actually passed.
-Passing to varargs assumes the correct type will be read.
-This is fragile because it cannot generally be enforced to be safe in the language and so relies on programmer discipline to get it right.

-##### Example

-    int sum(...) {
-        // ...
-        while (/*...*/)
-            result += va_arg(list, int); // BAD, assumes it will be passed ints
-        // ...
-    }

-    sum(3, 2); // ok
-    sum(3.14159, 2.71828); // BAD, undefined

-    template<class ...Args>
-    auto sum(Args... args) { // GOOD, and much more flexible return (... + args); // note: C++17 "fold expression"
-    }

-    sum(3, 2); // ok: 5
-    sum(3.14159, 2.71828); // ok: ~5.85987

-Note: Declaring a `...` parameter is sometimes useful for techniques that don't involve actual argument passing, notably to declare "take-anything" functions so as to disable "everything else" in an overload set or express a catchall case in a template metaprogram.

-##### Enforcement

-* Issue a diagnostic for using `va_list`, `va_start`, or `va_arg`.
-To fix: Use a variadic template parameter list instead.
-* Issue a diagnostic for passing an argument to a vararg parameter of a function that does not offer an overload for a more specific type in the position of the vararg.
-To fix: Use a different function, or `[[suppress(types)]]`.

 ## <a name="SS-bounds"></a>Pro.bounds: Bounds safety profile